Wuldi1/TasteMatcher/frontend/README.md

 ## API Integration

 The frontend communicates with the backend API.
 Ensure that the backend server is running to fetch data successfully.

-## Scripts

-- `dev`: Starts the development server.
-- `build`: Builds the application for production.
-- `preview`: Previews the production build.

 ## Contributing